Jcgo3003/Corne-Enhaced/Readme.md

 ## Usage

-To compile and flash from the `qmk setup` folder, run:
+To compile and flash from the `qmk setup` folder, copy the 'Code' folder to your local qmk folder and place it into keyboards/crkbd/keymaps then run:

-	$ qmk flash -c -kb crkbd/rev1 -km
+	$ qmk flash -c -kb crkbd/rev1 -km Code

 * Alternatively, you can also just flash the firmware ![file](Firmware/crkbd_rev1_Jcgo.hex)